Bowhza/Lokit/readme.md

 - [x] Added a docker compose file to run the application in a container.
 - [x] Added a .gitignore file.

+[!Important]
-**<span style="color:red">NOTE: The ability to copy text to the clipboard is only available over HTTPS.
-The application uses a dummy certificate to achieve this functionality and therefore will say that the website is unsecure.
-The user can choose to modify the application to use their own SSL Certificate.</span>**
+> The ability to copy text to the clipboard is only available over HTTPS.
+> The application uses a dummy certificate to achieve this functionality and therefore will say that the website is unsecure.

-### Future Additions

-- [ ] UI Changes and Bug Fixes.
-- [ ] Dark Mode? 🌑

-**More items may be added to this list in the future.**
+> The user can choose to modify the application to use their own SSL Certificate.

 ## How to run the application